ylochman/babelcalib/README.md

 <a name="evaluation"/>

 ## Evaluation
-BabelCalib adopts the train/test set terminology.
+BabelCalib adopts the train-test set methodology for fitting and evaluation.
 The training set contains the images used for calibration, and the test set contains held-out images for evaluation.
-Comparing on test-set images demonstrated how well the calibration generalizes to new images.
-During testing, the intriniscs are kept fixed and only the poses of the camera are estimated.
-The RMS re-projection error is used to assess the calibration quality.
+Evaluating a model on test-set images demonstrates how well a calibration generalizes to unseen imagery.
+During testing, the intriniscs are kept fixed and only the poses of the camera are regressed.
+The RMS re-projection error is used to assess calibration quality.
 The poses are estimated by [`get_poses.m`](./core/get_poses.m):
 ```matlab
 function [model, res, corners, boards] = get_poses(intrinsics, corners, boards, imgsize, varargin)
 ```